alokkumar-github/webDav_minio_s3_sftp/README.md

 how to mount the disk

-for non-aws we need to implement cosistent hashing and we need minio servers ( multiple pods ). for aws we don't implememt as we will connect S3 bucket and minio client to connect it .
+for non-aws we need to implement cosistent hashing and we need minio servers ( multiple pods or containers ). for aws we don't implememt as we will connect S3 bucket and minio client to connect it .